 Cement mortar isn’t breathable, and as it degrades, it leaves the stones vulnerable to damage from trapped moisture.
 In September 2021, our conservators replaced this with lime mortar to keep water out as well as allowing any water that does get in to escape.

 Lime mortar is a traditional breathable material, unlike modern cements.
 It allows water to escape rather than sit in cracks where it can freeze and expand, causing erosion.

-While carrying out the work, care is being taken to protect the many different types of lichens that grow on the stones.
+While carrying out the work, care was taken to protect the many different types of lichens that grow on the stones.
 They’re an important part of the ecosystem, and a vital part of the character of the stones themselves.

 Click on the images below to find out more about the people who have undertaken conservation work at Stonehenge.